Cutting Your Hair With The Moon’s Phases – Lunar Hair Care!

 I wanted to make it easier for them, and you, with this simple guide that helps you to follow the movements of the moon.
 You can also watch my YouTube video here.

-For thousands of years the Moon has served us as a brilliant calendar, although in recent times we’ve relied on more convenient clockwork devices.
-However the Moon still controls the tides, regulates our periods, some farmers even plant their crop in tune with it’s phases (called Biodynamic Gardening).
+For thousands of years the moon has served us as a brilliant calendar, although in recent times we’ve relied on more convenient clockwork devices.

-Essentially the gravitational pull of the Moon affects how fast or slow things here on Earth will grow.
+Essentially the pull of the moon affects how fast or slow things here on planet earth will grow.

-When the Moon is growing in the sky (also known as Waxing,) the rate of hair growth is rapid, and any cut or trim will only serve to keep those luscious locks flowing freely.
-This is the case right up until the Full Moon hour, when la Luna is at its most powerful (and I think that’s the very best time for a haircut).
+When the Moon is growing in the sky (known as the waxing phase) the rate of hair growth is rapid.
+Any cut or trim will only serve to keep those luscious locks flowing freely.
+This is the case right up until the Full Moon hour, when la Lune is at its most powerful (and I think that’s the very best time for a haircut).

-To take advantage of the momentum of the Moon and it’s supportive phase for growth, you must cut hair in the run up to the Full Moon, not thereafter.
+To take advantage of the momentum of the Moon and it’s supportive phase for growth, cut hair in the run up to the Full Moon, not thereafter.

 Conversely, once the Full Moon has shined brightly in the night sky to its optimum, it starts to ‘wane’.

-If you want a haircut to retain it’s shape (some people don’t like going to the hairdresser or barber all the time,) then have your haircut during the Waning Moon, as hair cut now will grow more slowly.
+Of course, some people don’t like going to the hairdresser or barber all the time.
+If you’re one of those that wants a haircut to retain it’s shape then have your haircut during the waning moon, as hair cut now will grow more slowly.

-So, that’s after the Full Moon, through to just before the New Moon (again, dates below).
+So, that’s after the Full Moon, through to just before the New Moon.

 By the time we’re teetering into the New Moon, you have the very best time to wax, pluck or thread.
-Exfoliate and get rid of any unwanted body bits before it arrives because they’ll be slower to return, see?
+Exfoliate and get rid of any unwanted body bits before it arrives because they’ll be slower to return.